 - An hour reading books at the library

-As amusing as this is for me, it will be great for your kids too, especially when trying out a new type of transportation that they haven’t been on before.
-Every new form of transit will give them a whole new view of the city.
+It’s a great experience for your kids, especially when trying out a new type of transportation that they haven’t been on before.
 From what they see out of the windows to the people they see riding along with them, your kids will be able to experience the town just like the locals do.

 Bottom Line: Using public transit in major cities is often quicker and cheaper than taking taxis or private cars from place to place.
 You save some money and a bit of time, and your kids get to experience something new.